-Further novel online help approaches, and research are required to ascertain the efficacy and safety of potential social media-based interventions.
-Moreover, ethical standards and protocols to ensure that such interventions are implemented safely need to be developed, including specialised training for moderators to deliver effective and appropriate support to people at risk (Robinson et al. 2016; Robinson et al. 2015).
+New technologies (Forte et al. 2021) and novel initiatives such as online gatekeeping (Sueki et al. 2022) and Suicide Watch (Dutta et al. 2021) have shown promise, however further approaches, and research are required to ascertain the efficacy and safety of potential social media-based interventions.
+Moreover, ethical standards and protocols to ensure that such interventions are implemented safely need to be developed, including specialised training and professional practices for moderators to deliver effective and appropriate support to people at risk (Perry et al. 2021 ; Robinson et al. 2016 ; Robinson et al. 2015).
 Prospective, longitudinal investigations are also desirable to identify potential short- and long-term harms associated with use (Dyson et al. 2016).